Electrically tunable stacking domains and ferroelectricity in moir\'e superlattices

 Eq.~\eqref{eq:V_tot_main} can be minimized by using variational methods and solving the resulting differential equations.
 This can be relatively demanding in 2D.
 Instead, we minimized the total energy using numerical optimization methods.
-Eq.~\eqref{eq:V_tot_main} is a functional of the in-plane displacement $\vec{u}$ in configuration space.
-If we perform a plane-wave expansion, $\vec{u}(\vec{s}) = \sum_{\vec{G}} \vec{u}_{\vec{G}} e^{i \vec{G}\cdot\vec{s}}$, where $\vec{G}$ are the reciprocal lattice vectors of the commenusrate bilayer, then the total energy becomes a function of $\{\vec{u}_{\vec{G}}\}$, and can be minimized numerically with respect to the coefficients.
-This was done with {\sc Julia}, using the {\sc ApproxFun} package to write the energy and displacements as Fourier expansions, and the {\sc Optim} package to do the optimization.
+Eq.~\eqref{eq:V_tot_main} is a functional of the in-plane displacement $\mathbf{u}$ in configuration space.
+If we perform a plane-wave expansion, $\mathbf{u}(\mathbf{s}) = \sum_{\mathbf{G}} \mathbf{u}_{\mathbf{G}} e^{i \mathbf{G}\cdot\mathbf{s}}$, where $\mathbf{G}$ are the reciprocal lattice vectors of the commenusrate bilayer, then the total energy becomes a function of $\{\mathbf{u}_{\mathbf{G}}\}$, and can be minimized numerically with respect to the coefficients: $\grad_{\mathbf{U}_{\mathbf{G}}}V_{\text{tot}} = 0$.
+This was done in {\sc Julia}, using the {\sc Optim} package to do the optimization.

-We can take advantage of the $\Ct$ symmetry of our model to greatly reduce the number of independent $\vec{G}$ vectors: \beq{}
+We can take advantage of the $\Ct$ symmetry of our model to greatly reduce the number of independent $\mathbf{G}$ vectors: \beq{}